kanboard/kanboard/docs/ldap-authentication.markdown

 ### Example for OpenLDAP

 Here, our LDAP server is `myserver.example.com` and all users are stored in the hierarchy `ou=People,dc=example,dc=com`.

+For this example with use the anonymous binding.

 ```php
 <?php